Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Background

-However, the QR scoring criterion considers only absolute attention to relevant documents, without accounting for their relative ranking within each head's distribution.
-This omission can result in the selection of misleading heads.
-As a consequence, QR-based re-ranking shows inconsistently performance across datasets: as shown in Figure~\ref{fig.quora}, selecting the top $8$ QR heads reduces accuracy on the Quora duplicate-question retrieval task with Mistral 7B and Llama-3.1 8B, underperforming the ICR baseline that aggregates signals from all heads.
+The QR scoring metric essentially picks heads with the highest attention to the positive document.
+However, this metric does not account for the relative ranking within each head's distribution as the document-level scores is not normalized.
+Because this criterion ignores how strongly a head contrasts the positive document against competing negatives, it fails to capture whether the head meaningfully separates signal from noise.
+This omission can lead to the selection of misleading heads.
+For example, as shown in Figure~\ref{fig.quora}, selecting the top $8$ QR heads reduces accuracy on Quora for Mistral 7B and Llama 8B respectively, underperforming the ICR baseline that aggregates signals from all heads.